About cystic fibrosis

 If this test shows that your baby has a high level of an enzyme called immunoreactive trypsin (IRT), genetic testing can show whether your child has cystic fibrosis.

 There’s currently no cure for cystic fibrosis.
-But there are treatments that can help children manage their symptoms and improve children’s life expectancy.
+But there are treatments that can improve the daily lives of children and teenagers with cystic fibrosis and help them manage their symptoms.

-CFTR modulator therapies
+CFTR modulator therapy

 People who can help children with cystic fibrosis